juliogomez/devops/README.md

 <img src="./images/CDep.png">
 </p>

-Relies on *Continuous Integration* and *Continuous Deployment* to automatically release code into production as soon as it is ready.
+It relies on *Continuous Integration* and *Continuous Deployment* to automatically release code into production as soon as it is ready.
 This would mean a *constant* flow of new features into production.

 The adjective *continuous*, applied to each of these phases, means that each code change will translate into a single deployment.
 Automation, flexible infrastructure and modular architectures will make it possible.